galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 > {: .question}
 {: .hands_on}

-Here we see that this step has greatly reduced the size of our FASTQ file; not only will this speed up further computational steps, it will also greatly reduce the amount of disk space needed to store all the intermediate files generated during this analysis.
-This `unique.seqs` tool created two files, one is a fasta file containing only the unique sequences, and the second is a so-called *names files*.
+Here we see that this step has greatly reduced the size of our sequence file; not only will this speed up further computational steps, it will also greatly reduce the amount of disk space needed to store all the intermediate files generated during this analysis.
+This `unique.seqs` tool created two files, one is a FASTA file containing only the unique sequences, and the second is a so-called *names files*.
 This names file consists of two columns, the first contains the sequence names for each of the unique sequences, and the second column contains all other sequence names that are identical to the representative sequence in the first column.